liquidctl/liquidctl/docs/nzxt-smart-device-v1-guide.md

 ## Monitoring

+_Changed in 1.9.0: the firmware version and the connected accessories are no longer reported (see [Initialization])._
+_Changed in 1.9.0: the noise level is not available when data is read from [Linux hwmon]._

 The device can report fan information for each channel, the noise level at the onboard sensor, as well as the type of the connected LED accessories.

 ```
 # liquidctl status